hasenbanck/remram/README.md

 CERN OHL version 1.2

-The files under PCB/packaegs3d are excluded from this license and are provided under fair use terms for this non-commercial project.
+The files under PCB/packages3d are excluded from this license and are provided under fair use terms for this open-source project.